Omega Electroquartz

-The Omega Electroquartz was introduced in 1969 as the first production Swiss quartz watch.
-It was the collaboration of 20 Swiss watch companies and the movement was utilised by Rolex, Patek Phillipe and Omega SA amongst others.
+The Omega Electroquartz was introduced in 1969 as the first Swiss quartz watch to be produced.
+It was the collaboration of 20 Swiss watch companies and the movement was utilised by Rolex, Patek Phillipe and Omega amongst others.
 The Beta 21 movement used in the Electroquartz was accurate to 5 seconds per month, far better than any automatic or manual wind movement of the day.